|Orcas Island Newsletter!|

 Local Shakespeare Night with music and one-acts.
 7 pm at Random Howse in Eastsound.

 Dinner Theater with two plays: ‘Unexpected Shakespeare’ Improv by Seattle’s Unexpected Productions, and “Who Doth Inhabit the Primary Position,” directed by Tom Fiscus and performed by Peter Vinson and Kelly Toombs.
 7 pm at Random Howse in Eastsound.

 Thursday, April 9

-Fundraising dinner with magic show by Matthew White.
-Cuisine by Chef Bill Patterson, and specials guests from the Seattle Shakespeare Company.
-6 pm at Random Howse.
+Fundraising dinner with special guests from the Seattle Shakespeare Company and featuring local magician Matthew Laslo.
+Cuisine by Chef Bill Patterson 6 pm at Random Howse.